 Social Conventions: Austrians tend to be quite formal in both their social and business dealings.
 They do not use first names when being introduced, but after the initial meeting first names are often used.
 Handshaking is customary when saying hello and goodbye.
 It is considered impolite to enter a restaurant or shop without saying Guten Tag (good day) or, more usually, Grüss Gott (common greeting which literally means 'greet God'); similarly, to leave without saying Auf Wiedersehen (goodbye) can cause offence.
 If invited out to dinner, flowers should be brought for the hostess.
 The Church enjoys a high and respected position in Austrian society, which should be kept in mind.

 Electricity: 230 volts AC, 50Hz.
-Round two-pin European plugs are standard.
+European plugs with two round pins are standard.

-Head of Government: Chancellor Werner Faymann since 2008.
+Head of Government: Chancellor Christian Kern since 2016.

-Head of State: President Heinz Fischer since 2004.
+Head of State: President Alexander van der Bellen since January 2017.